akaliutau/gcp-grimoire/cert/gpa/15_security.md

 Each project has a special Cloud Storage service account called a service agent that performs encryption and decryption with customer-managed encryption keys.

 NOTE: You must create the Cloud KMS key in the same location as the data you intend to encrypt.
+To use key Multi-regionally, choose `global` location: `gcloud kms keyrings create "sample-keyring" --location "global"`

+The `global` location is a special multi-region.
+Its datacenters are spread throughout the world.
+It is not possible to predict or control exactly which datacenters are selected or where they are located
+Some CMEK integrations don't support the global location.
+Plus there may be geographic residency requirements for keys

 For Customer-supplied encryption keys with Cloud EKM, you can use keys that you manage within a supported external key management partner to protect data within Google Cloud.
 In all cases, the key resides on the external system, and is never sent to Google.